dragonflyoss/Dragonfly/CONTRIBUTING.md

 git remote set-url --push upstream no-pushing
 ```

-With this remote setting, you can check you git remote configuration like this:
+With this remote setting, you can check your git remote configuration like this:
 ```
 $ git remote -v
 origin     https://github.com/<your-username>/Dragonfly.git (fetch)